MaraMattes/StatProg-HHU/README.md

 # Lecture Slides and Tutorials

 **The first lecture will take place on October 13.
-The tutorial will start on October 21.**
+The tutorial will start on October 20.**

+**On October 20, a tutorial will be held instead of a lecture.
+The tutorial on October 21 will take place as scheduled.**

 ## Course 1: Lectures